Neurodivergent, ADHD, & Autistic Parent Burnout: How to Know if I’m a Burned Out Parent and What to Do About It?

 Some parents of neurodivergent kids, many of whom may be neurodivergent themselves, have never even heard of the concept of parental burnout.
 Even fewer have been informed that they are at higher risk of parent burnout due to the added demands of parenting and reduced support often experienced by parents of neurodivergent kids in our current societies and systems, or because of their own under-supported neurotype needs.

 If you find yourself running on empty, questioning whether you can keep going, you’re not alone.
-Many parents come to me searching for answers, wondering if what they’re experiencing is “normal’” and asking me, “What is parent burnout and am I at risk?”
+Many parents come to me searching for answers, wondering if what they’re experiencing is “normal’” and asking me, “What is parent burnout and am I at risk for parent burnout?”

 In this article, I’ll walk you through what being a burned out parent looks and feels like, how to recognize the signs, and most importantly, how to help move away from burnout; because you deserve support just as much as your child does.